-Registration fees have increased this year mainly due to the requirement to collect HST on the fees.
-Increases in costs for policing, portable toilets, and rest stop and lunch food have also contributed to the fee increase.
-We think you get a good deal with eleven different routes, ride support, rest stops with food and water, nutritious lunch and an event T-shirt for the first indicated number of registered riders.
-The rate for a family of four is reasonable, but it’s all about getting you out for a great day of cycling.back to top
+Registration fees remain low.
+We think you get a good deal with a variety of routes, ride support, rest stops with food and water, nutritious lunch and an event T-shirt for the first indicated number of registered riders.
+The rate for a family of four is a bargain, but it's all about getting you out for a great day of cycling.

-Up until Monday, June 5, 2017, individuals pay $35.
+Up until Monday June 6, 2022, individuals pay $35.
 A family pays $70.
 A family can be up to 4 members and not more than 2 adults.
 If there are more than 4 members in the family, the additional fee is $10 for each additional child age 16 & under.
-HST is included in the registration fees.

 Children in Trailers or Tag Along Seats are free, but we require the parent or guardian to complete a registration/waiver form including the name of the child or children in the trailer or tag along seat.

-No registrations are accepted after June 5, 2017 except for in person registrations at Duncan McIntosh Arena on Saturday, June 10, 2017 from noon until 2:00 pm.
-Fees for registrations on Saturday are $35 for individuals and $70 for families.
+No registrations are accepted after June 6, 2022 except for in person registrations at Duncan McIntosh Arena on Saturday, June 11, 2022 from noon to 2:00 pm.
+Fees for registration on Saturday are $35 for individuals and $70 for families.

-Day of event registrations (Sunday) are $40 for individuals and $75 for families.
+Day of event registration fees are $40 for individuals and $75 for families.
 A family can be up to 4 members and not more than 2 adults.
 If there are more than 4 members in the family, the additional fee is $10 for each additional child age 16 & under.

-The 10 km and 15 km rides are on Cambridge-Paris rail trail.
-It is a hard pack gravel surface.
+The 12 km and 20 km rides are on the Cambridge-Paris rail trail.

 The 25 km ride is mainly on paved roads or trails, but two sections, the Grand Trunk trail and Langdon Drive and Whistlebare Road are on hard pack gravel.

-All the other rides are on paved roads, except for the new 50 & 76 km gravel rides which are mainly on gravel roads and trails, except for paved connector roads.
+All the other rides are on paved roads, except for the 50 & 70 km gravel routes which are mainly on gravel roads, except for paved connector roads.

 No roads are closed for the Cambridge Tour de Grand.
 Riders must obey all highway traffic rules including stop signs and stoplights.